ehenry09/ehenry09.github.io/_posts/2022-04-19-squash-all-commits-on-feature-branch.md

 ---
-title: "How to Squash All Aommits on a Feature Branch"
+title: "How to Squash All Commits on a Feature Branch"
 date: "April 19, 2022"
 layout: post
 comments: true